Klipper3d/klipper/docs/Config_Reference.md

 #   are reachable by the toolhead.
 #accel_chip:
 #   A name of the accelerometer chip to use for measurements.
 If
-#   adxl345 chip was defined without an explicit name, this parameter
+#   an accelerometer was defined without an explicit name, this parameter
-#   can simply reference it as "accel_chip: adxl345", otherwise an
+#   can simply reference it by type, e.g. "accel_chip: adxl345", otherwise
-#   explicit name must be supplied as well, e.g. "accel_chip: adxl345
+#   a full name must be supplied, e.g. "accel_chip: adxl345 my_chip_name".
-#   my_chip_name".
-Either this, or the next two parameters must be
+#   Either this, or the next two parameters must be set.
-#   set.
 #accel_chip_x:
 #accel_chip_y:
 #   Names of the accelerometer chips to use for measurements for each